Wanokaka to the western tip of Sumba

 At the next bay to the west is the Nihiwatu resort.
 As an Indonesian or a simple traveller you are not welcome there.
 All roads are blocked there because the owners want it that way.
 Directly above or behind Nihiwatu are many traditional villages, they can be reached by usually unpaved roads.
 The main roads run inland, around the resort.
 Half way you reach the village of Kabukarudi.

-From there you can see the pointed roofs of Sodan (Sodana) beyond the river valley on the hilltop.
+From there you can see a few pointed roofs of Sodan (Sodana) beyond the river valley on the hilltop.
 Sodan is the village with the highest ascent in Sumba.
-To get there you need to cross the Kadengar River.
+Unfortunately, Sodan was almost completely destroyed in 2017 by lightning and fire.
+Maybe it is still worth to make the way there: To get there you need to cross the Kadengar River.
 You start opposite the market of Kabukarudi.
 On the opposite side of the river is a new path.
 It leads with several switchbacks to the village.
 Or you can go up straight the original direct way; in total it is a 180 meters ascent.
 Another possibility for getting up begins 2.2 km further west from of main road in a curve.
 First go down to the river, then along it, then past several picturesque traditional villages, straight up.
-Both ways are worthwhile, it is really quite original and super scenic.
+Both paths are particularly worthwhile because of the beautiful views of the landscape.

 The traditional village of Kadengar (Kadengara), a few kilometres further west was completely destroyed by fire in 2009.
 Only 4 houses got rebuilt in the traditional way on the hill of the village, all the others were resurrected in corrugated iron down at the roadside - what a pity.
 But in the valley of the Kadengar River there are other villages that have retained their original character.

 On the hill behind the bridge over the river, you come to a fork of the road and a grandstand.
 Here the February Pasola is held.
 Throughout the year, local people are training here.
 Straight on the road leads after 3.5 km to Marosi (Tarikaha) beach.
 Marosi has the clearest water and the lightest sand.
 The beach is protected by a reef which has established itself on a sunken volcano on the right hand side.
 1.5 km before the beach on the right you see the Sumba Nautil resort with the chalet of the owner.
-Left of the road are several roads that lead to very picturesque traditional villages like Waru Wora and the beaches Etreat and Kerewe (Kerewee, Kerewei).
-2 small Surfer accommodations have arisen, and more are under construction.
-Walking from Beach to beach around the cliffs is no longer possible because fences of private properties prohibit this.
+Left of the road are several roads that lead to very picturesque traditional villages like Waru Wora and the surfer's beach Kerewe (Kerewee, Kerewei).
+Some small Surfer accommodations have arisen, and more are under construction.
+Around the western Cliffs you come to nice neighbouring beaches such as Batu Bela and finally to Marosi.
+However, this way is made more difficult now because fences get built everywhere.
 Tourism begins... .

 Directly at the junction to Marosi or 1.5 km further west or 2.5 km further at the traditional village of Litikaha roads go inland up to Tokahale and Malisu (Nalisu).
 From there you have a super view over the beach and the reef.
 There is also kept an anchor from a British ship that ran aground in 1838.
 The residents do not seem quite so happy about many tourists visiting them.